-If anyone, any adult and any child, has any safeguarding concern they are encouraged to contact one of our safeguarding team, Mr Carter-Tufnell, Mrs Smith, Mrs Hendry, Mrs Vincent and Miss Mann in person, via telephone or via email.
+If anyone, any adult or any child, has any safeguarding concern, including any related to radicalisation, they are encouraged to contact one of our safeguarding team, Mr Carter-Tufnell, Mrs Smith, Mrs Hendry, Mrs Vincent and Miss Mann in person, via telephone or via email.

 If we have reasonable cause for concern that a child maybe at risk of significant harm, we will refer to social care.
 This referral can be made with or without us informing parents.